orbcode/orbuculum/README.md

 be 1-4 TRACE pins which obviously give you much higher bandwidth than the single SWO.

 Orbuculum takes this output and makes it accessible to tools on the host PC.
-At its core it takes the data from the source, decodes it and presents it to a set of unix fifos which can then be used as the input to other programs (e.g. cat, or something more sophisticated like gnuplot, octave or whatever).
+At its core it takes the data from the source, decodes it and presents it on  network interface.
 Orbuculum itself doesn't care if the data originates from a RZ or NRZ port, or at what speed....that's the job of the interface.

-At the present time Orbuculum supports nine devices for collecting trace from the target;
+At the present time Orbuculum supports ten devices for collecting trace from the target;

 * the Black Magic Debug Probe (BMP)